romaissaMe/AI-Image-Generation-App/README.md

 3. OpenAI's DALL-E model
 4. Cloudinary

-in this project vite.js has been used
+## In this project vite.js has been used
 npm create vite@latest
 npm install
 npm install file-saver